forhadmethun/mbank/README.md

  - Account to keep track of current accounts and balances
  - Reporting to keep track of all transactions on the account for reporting purposes

+ Both Account and reporting service contain integration tests and test coverage are 80% +.

 # Technologies Used
   - Java 11+
   - SpringBoot